hjrdave/get-treble-gsm/src/posts/api-docs/modules/api-reference.md

 name: string
 ```
 ### `extendStore`
 Add a module specific `Store`.
-This allows a the module to extend an apps TrebleGSM Store with its own state items.
+This allows the module to extend an app's TrebleGSM Store with its own state items.
 ```Typescript
 extendStore?: {
   data: StoreItem[],